Sage-Bionetworks/schematic/docs/source/troubleshooting.rst

 Manifest Generate: `ValueError: cannot insert eTag, already exists`
 -------------------------------------------------------------------

-If there is currently a manifest in your "Top Level Folder" on Synapse with the 'eTag' column and you try to generate a manifest, it will fail.
+If you do NOT have a manifest in your "Top Level Folder" on Synapse and your File entities in this folder are annotated with 'eTag' key and you try to generate a manifest, it will fail.

-To fix: You will want to first check if your "Top Level Folder" has a manifest with the 'eTag' column and remove that column.
+To fix: This should be fixed in schematic, but for now, remove the 'eTag' annotation from your file.

 Manifest Submit: `RuntimeError: failed with SynapseHTTPError('400 Client Error: nan is not a valid Synapse ID.')`